Whiterock and the Western Rim

 We reached the broad summit of the Crowsnest mid-morning and had a snack while we rested.
 From our vantage point at around 1,740 metres we had our best view yet of the impressive Big River valley.
 Half a kilometre downstream another creek cascaded off the high plains to feed into Big River.
-Behind us was an impressive view of the Spion Kopje ridgeline.
+Behind us the Spion Kopje ridgeline dominated the horizon.

 We retraced our route back up to the fire trail.
 This time we found a few cairns in the untracked upper part of the climb where they stood out against the horizon, though there was no path to go with them.

 Back on the fire trail we continued west towards Spion Kopje, now less than a kilometre away.
 The fire trail passes the summit a hundred or so metres to its north, so we headed off across the grass and low scrub for the last stretch to the summit proper at 1,841 metres.